 Due to his huge success with Frankenstein (dir.
-James Whale, 1931), Whale’s dark humour and eccentricity were able to permeate his subsequent films, The Old Dark House (dir.
-James Whale, 1932) and The Invisible Man (dir.
-James Whale, 1933).
-Whale was opposed to directing a Frankenstein sequel and was quoted as saying, “I squeezed the idea dry on the original picture and never want to work on it again” (Shes Alive!
-Creating The Bride of Frankenstein, 2004).
+Whale, 1931), Whale’s dark humour and eccentricity were able to permeate his subsequent films, The Old Dark House (dir.
+Whale, 1932) and The Invisible Man (dir.
+Whale, 1933).
+Whale was opposed to directing a Frankenstein sequel and was quoted as saying, “I squeezed the idea dry on the original picture and never want to work on it again”.
 Desperate for a successful follow-up to Frankenstein, Universal persuaded Whale to return with the offer of complete artistic freedom.
-With this guarantee, Whale produced one of the definitive examples of a film that reflects a director’s personality.
+With this guarantee, Whale produced one of the definitive examples of a film that reflects its director’s personality.

-Whale immediately establishes Bride’s central message of non-judgement during the opening sequence, as it is revealed that the seemingly angelic Mary Shelley (Elsa Lanchester) is capable of conceiving such a monstrous tale as Frankenstein.
+Whale establishes Bride’s central message of non-judgement during the opening sequence, as it’s revealed the seemingly angelic Mary Shelley (Elsa Lanchester) is capable of conceiving such a monstrous tale as Frankenstein.
 Whale presents Frankenstein’s Monster (Boris Karloff) as the embodiment of this message.
-Frankenstein’s Monster is presented as a sympathetic creature; an outsider longing for companionship and acceptance, which he is repeatedly denied.
+The Monster is presented as a sympathetic creature; an outsider longing for companionship and acceptance, which he is repeatedly denied.
 As a homosexual and an artistic individual who grew up in a factory town, Whale identifies with this characterisation.

-The film’s climax reveals the fantastic result of Frankenstein and Pretorius’ homosexual union with the creation of the Bride (Elsa Lanchester).
-Whale’s message of non-judgement reaches fruition as the angelic Shelly’s monstrous persona is revealed.
-The dynamic energy Whale projects in the creation sequence and the beautiful visage of The Bride defines Whale’s belief in the magnificence of the homosexual artist.
-The film’s conclusion sees Frankenstein’s Monster solidifying his connection with Christ, as he dies for Frankenstein’s sins, sacrificing himself, showing mercy where none was shown to him, and Whale proffers a final message of tolerance through his endorsement of Frankenstein and Elizabeth’s heterosexual relationship.
+The film’s climax reveals the fantastic result of Frankenstein and Pretorius’ homosexual union with the creation of the Bride, played by Elsa Lanchester, who also played Mary Shelley.
+This fulfils Whale’s message of non-judgement as the angelic Shelley’s monstrous persona is revealed.
+The dynamic energy Whale projects in the creation sequence and the beautiful visage of the Bride define Whale’s belief in the magnificence of the homosexual artist.
+The Monster solidifies his connection with Christ, as he dies for Frankenstein’s sins, sacrificing himself, showing mercy when none was shown to him.
+And with the conclusion, Whale proffers a final message of tolerance through his endorsement of Frankenstein and Elizabeth’s heterosexual relationship.